-In the division of pediatric genetics at UCLA Mattel Children's Hospital, we offer comprehensive diagnostic and genetic counseling services.
-We work with people who have genetic disorders and congenital abnormalities.
+In the division of pediatric genetics at UCLA Mattel Children's Hospital, we offer comprehensive diagnostic services and pediatric genetics counseling.
+We work with people who have pediatric genetic disorders and congenital abnormalities.
 Our genetic experts are uniquely qualified to diagnose a wide range of conditions, including rare disorders.

-Our certified genetic counselors understand how overwhelming it is to be told your child has a chronic, complex condition .
-We’ll help you learn what to expect and how to get your child the care they need.
+Our certified genetic counselors understand how overwhelming it is to be told your child has a chronic, complex condition.
+We’ll help you learn what to expect and how to get the best pediatric care for your child.
 We’re dedicated to delivering the highest level of professionalism and experience you expect from UCLA Health.
 Highlights of our program include:

-Innovations in genetics: Our Diagnostic Molecular Pathology Laboratory was one of the first facilities in the nation to offer DNA-based tests.
+Innovations in genetics: Our Diagnostic Molecular Pathology Laboratory was one of the first facilities in the nation to offer DNA-based pediatric genetic testing.
 These tests diagnose a wide variety of genetic and infectious diseases.
 Our experts are always pursuing new discoveries to help our patients and their families.

-Multispecialty team: You’ll receive care from a team of medical geneticists, genetic counselors, nurses, registered dietitians and social workers.
+Multispecialty team: You’ll receive care from a team of pediatric geneticists, genetic counselors, nurses, registered dietitians and social workers.
 Each member of our team specializes in diagnosing and managing a range of disorders.